 The College is a Spirited Learning Community, open to life, challenge and change.
 It promotes high achievement and values the uniqueness of each individual.
 St Clare’s acknowledges and celebrates its achievements as a community.
 It is committed to building the collective capacity of the community to shape its future direction.

-Upon completion of her studies at St Clare’s College each student should have had the opportunity to:
+Upon completion of her studies at St Clare’s College each young woman should have had the opportunity to: